nomad-hzb/nomad-hysprint/docs/step-by-step_user_guide/06-contact.md

 # Contact & Support

-For questions, support, or to contribute to the Hysprint plugin, please contact the HZB NOMAD team:
+For questions, support, or to contribute to the Hysprint plugin, please contact the HZB SE-ALM NOMAD team:

 **Email:**
 - michael.goette@helmholtz-berlin.de